 “I don't want my family members, my grandchildren to have to experience the symptoms and the loss of vision that I have,” she says.
 “That's why raising the standard is important.”

 People like Patrice help motivate AbbVie’s eye care scientists to push forward with leading-edge translational research.
-The company is using new, innovative approaches to investigate some of the major causes of vision loss and impairment, from various stages of glaucoma to age-related macular degeneration and refractive errors (e.g., nearsightedness and astigmatism), according to Mayssa Attar, Ph.D., AbbVie’s vice president, research, nonclinical and translational sciences.
+The company is using innovative approaches to investigate some of the major causes of vision loss and impairment, from various stages of glaucoma to retinal diseases and refractive errors.
+AbbVie has invested in data convergence, precision medicine, real-world evidence, genetics and genomics and human-based drug discovery to move the needle in translational science.

-Attar and team are driven by two goals: Bring forward medicines for patients with best-in-class outcomes and reduce the treatment burden.
-Pursuing these goals is enabled by an eye care journey that began as Allergan over 70 years ago, bolstered today by AbbVie’s legacy in complex diseases and global scale.
+Jie and team are driven by a goal to bring medicines with best-in-class outcomes.
+Pursuing these goals is enabled by an eye care journey that began as Allergan over 75 years ago, bolstered today by AbbVie’s legacy in complex diseases and global scale.

-AMD is the leading cause of vision loss for older adults and an important area of research for Attar and team.
-However, working on AMD and other retinal diseases presents unique challenges because of the barriers to drug delivery to the retina at the back of the eye.
-Additionally, researchers are limited in their ability to collect a sample for analysis, like you would with a blood or tumor sample for a person taking a cancer medication.
+For example, retinal diseases present unique challenges because of the barriers to drug delivery to the retina at the back of the eye.
+Additionally, researchers are limited in their ability to collect a sample for analysis, like you would with a blood or tumor sample for a person taking cancer medication.
+According to Mike Robinson, M.D., AbbVie’s vice president, clinical development, ophthalmology, the company is investing in gene therapy for retinal diseases.

-Strategic collaborations, both inside and out of AbbVie’s walls, are critical to drive new areas of science, according to Mike Robinson, M.D., AbbVie’s vice president, clinical development, ophthalmology.
+Mike says that strategic collaborations, both inside and out of AbbVie’s walls, are critical to driving new areas of science.

-With a background in academia and many years as a practicing ophthalmologist, Robinson has seen firsthand the great need to elevate the standard of care and continuously improve existing options.
-While many products exist to treat dry eye, a common condition, there’s still an opportunity to target the inflammation that’s the likely culprit, Robinson says.
-Another focus is advancing research in sustained-released medications and investigating ways to improve vision outcomes over time.
+With a background in academia and many years as a practicing ophthalmologist, Mike has seen firsthand the great need to elevate the standard of care and continuously improve existing options.
+While many products exist to treat dry eye, a common condition, there’s still an opportunity to target the inflammation that’s a likely culprit, Mike says.

-“These approaches are all potential game changers for patients,” Robinson says.
-“While there’s no playbook for being a pioneer, we must continue targeting unmet needs and going deep on these diseases.”
+“While there’s no playbook for being a pioneer, we must continue targeting unmet needs and going deep on these diseases,” Mike says.

-With glaucoma as the second-leading cause of blindness globally, there continues to be much opportunity and hope for the next breakthrough, Keegan says.
+With glaucoma as the second-leading cause of blindness globally, there continues to be much opportunity and hope for the next breakthrough, Patrice says.

 “I understand there are a lot of failures in science,” she says.
 “What should keep (scientists) motivated is what keeps me motivated, the fact that you do come upon (ways for people to) have improved quality of life and feel more in control.”